ncats/translator-workflows/CQ_readme_template.md

-### Use the readme below for "Orange Team CQ1.1" as an examplar and template for creation of new CQ readme files.
+**Use the readme below for "Orange Team CQ1.1" as an examplar and template for creation of new CQ readme files.**

-### Required fields:
+- **Required fields:**
   - **Name** the query
   - **Query** specified as plain-text.
-### Recommended fields:
+- **Recommended fields:**
    - **Goal**: states purposeof  query in cntext of  larger demonstrator  or query set
    - **Proposed Data Types, Sources, and Access Endpoints**: suggestions to notebook implementor from query developer or domain expert
-### Optional fields
+- **Optional fields:**
    - **Proposed Subqueries and Tasks**: These are particularly useful in allowing a domain expert to suggest sources and workflows to the developer who will implement the notebook (but not relevant for the elemental benchmark queries)
   - **Stretch Queries**: suggestions for follow-on queries or analyses to extend the scope of the primary query.

 --------------------------